AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

 Conflicts can occur if new pages with the same page name are created in both the blueprint branch and a dependent live copy branch.

-Such conflicts need to be handled and resolved upon rollout.
+Such conflicts must be handled and resolved upon rollout.

 ## Conflict Handling {#conflict-handling}